Forgetting is Everywhere: Abstract

 \section{Abstract}

-\looseness=-1 A fundamental challenge in developing general learning algorithms is their tendency to forget past knowledge when adapting to new data.
-Addressing this problem requires a principled understanding of forgetting; yet, despite decades of study, no unified definition has emerged that provides insights into the underlying dynamics of learning.
-We propose an algorithm- and task-agnostic theory that characterises forgetting as a lack of self-consistency in a learner's predictive distribution over future experiences, manifesting as a loss of predictive information.
-Our theory naturally yields a general measure of an algorithm's propensity to forget.
-To validate the theory, we design a comprehensive set of experiments that span classification, regression, generative modelling, and reinforcement learning.
-We empirically demonstrate how forgetting is present across all learning settings and plays a significant role in determining learning efficiency.
-Together, these results establish a principled understanding of forgetting and lay the foundation for analysing and improving the information retention capabilities of general learning algorithms. \blfootnote{Project page: \url{https://ben-sanati.github.io/forgetting-is-everywhere-project/}.}
+\looseness=-1 A fundamental challenge in developing general learning algorithms is their tendency to forget past knowledge as they adapt to new data.
+Addressing this problem requires a principled understanding of forgetting.
+Yet, despite decades of study, no unified definition has emerged that offers insight into the underlying dynamics of learning.
+We propose an algorithm- and task-agnostic theory that characterises forgetting as a lack of self-consistency in a learner's predictive distribution, manifesting as a loss of predictive information.
+Our theory naturally yields a general measure of an algorithm's propensity to forget, proves that exact Bayesian inference allows for adaptation without forgetting, and provides a tautological explanation for why generative models forget when trained on their own synthetic outputs.
+To validate these claims, we design a comprehensive set of experiments that span classification, regression, generative modelling, and reinforcement learning.
+We demonstrate that forgetting is present across all deep learning settings and plays a significant role in determining learning efficiency.
+Together, these results establish a principled understanding of forgetting and lay the foundation for analysing and improving the information retention capabilities of general learning algorithms. \blfootnote{\textsuperscript{1}Institute for Machine Learning, University of Edinburgh. \textsuperscript{2}CIFAR Fellow.
+Correspondence to: b.sanati@ed.ac.uk.}